gongyiling/entt/docs/md/entity.md

 case the entity is an orphan, false otherwise.

 In general, all these functions can result in poor performance.<br/>
-`each` is fairly slow because of some checks it performs on each and every entity.
-For similar reasons, `orphans` can be even slower.
-Both functions should not be used frequently to avoid the risk of a performance hit.
+Both functions shouldn't be used frequently to avoid risks of performance hits.

 ## What is allowed and what is not